Protocols for Quantum Weak Coin Flipping: Approaching Bias epsilon(k)=1/(4k+2)

-Having decomposed the $f$-assignment into a sum of monomial assignments, we now give a solution to monomial assignments.
+\atul{Henceforth, we restrict ourselves to $f$-assignments defined on positive coordinates.} Having decomposed the $f$-assignment into a sum of monomial assignments, we now give a solution to monomial assignments.
 We start with $f_0$-assignments (monomial assignment where the monomial is a constant) to convey the key idea behind the construction and subsequently build on this idea to solve the four types of monomial assignments.